-With the New Year just around the corner, there is plenty to see and do in Rome in December and the city is decked out to celebrate the most important season for Italians: Christmas.
-Just be quick to buy your flights, as they can become impractical!
+With the New Year just around the corner, there is plenty to see and do in Rome in December and the city is decked out to celebrate the most important time of the year for Italians: Christmas.
+Of course, hurry to buy your flights, as they become impractical!

-If you travel to the Eternal City at this time of year, you will notice that the Romans celebrate New Year's Eve with a good plate of lentils to keep them going all night long.
-It is also a tradition to throw away junk and old furniture to start the year off right, listen to concerts and skate on the fabulous ice rinks.
-In this guide I tell you everything you need to know to make the most of this winter month in the capital.
+If you travel to the Eternal City at this time of year, you'll find that Romans celebrate New Year's Eve with a hearty plate of lentils to keep them going all night long.
+Get comfortable because in this guide I tell you everything you need to know to make the most of this winter month in the capital.